 “If you will it, it is no dream.” -Theodor Herzl

 When is the last time you jumped in with both feet for something you believed in?
 Have you ever wished to see something new or improved in the WashU Jewish community but didn’t know how to make it happen?
-The Nachshon Internship will help you create Jewish programs on campus, help you connect to your roots in ways most meaningful to you.
+The Nachshon Internship will help you create Jewish programs and community on campus, help you connect to your roots in ways most meaningful to you.

 Past Intern Projects:

 - Meditation Discussion Group pairing Jewish & secular mindfulness texts and techniques